Chicken Marsala Recipe that’s easy!

 OK, let's start from the beginning.
 I stumbled upon this Chicken Marsala recipe by the culinary goddess herself, Giada.
 It promised to be easy, and, surprisingly, it lived up to the hype.
 Giada's recipe was easy and tasty and it was love at first bite.
 The flavors were on point, and the kitchen didn't end up looking like a war zone.
 So far, so good.

-Now, the secret to Chicken Marsala by Giada is in the simplicity – chicken, mushrooms, Marsala wine, and a good bit of mascarpone for that creamy goodness.
+Now, the secret to the Chicken Marsala dish by Giada is in the simplicity – chicken, mushrooms, Marsala wine, and a good bit of mascarpone for that creamy goodness.
 What’s Marscapone?
 Good question.
 Mascarpone cheese is a soft, slightly sweet and a tad bit tart, spreadable cheese often described as an Italian sweet cream cheese.
 Mascarpone is probably most well-known as the key ingredient in Italian desserts like tiramisu and cannoli.

 If you think Mascarpone is just like cream cheese, you’ll be surprised and probably delighted to learn Mascarpone is richer and sweeter.
 Mascarpone has a more velvety texture, lending it to easier spreading and opening up possibilities as both a cream cheese substitute and the star of its unique set of dishes.